davehold/WritingTool/note.md

 [ ] without beeing able to edit anything i wrote
 [ ] and only seeing the word i'm currently writing
 [ ] blur everything until i'm done.

+Deactivate textinput at the beginning.
+Activate it by clicking on "start writing"
+And also deactivate and hide alle the options when the user starts writing.
+Add Options to show or hide timer and/or wordcount